Isode Approach to Data Centric Security using NATO Confidentiality Labels

 - Server support is also important, and three functions may be provided:

 - Label transformation.
 This might include mapping to legacy label formats or mapping to a different security policy.
-The latter is often important in conjunction with cross domain.
+The latter is often important in conjunction with cross-domain.

 Isode Messaging Support